 All surgical procedures come with a risk of bruising, bleeding, infection, and complications from anesthesia.
-Additionally, Liposuction risks include physical damage to subcutaneous structures and tissue, including nerves and blood vessels.
+Risks include physical damage to subcutaneous structures and tissue, including nerves and blood vessels.
 There is a small risk of cardiac and pulmonary complications and the accumulation of fluid.
-Irregular healing, scarring, and contours may occur as a result of Liposuction.
+Irregular healing, scarring, and contours may occur as a result of the surgery.
 Each technique may have additional risks, ask your doctor for a complete list of complications and how to avoid them.

-A: No, liposuction should be thought of as a body contouring procedure.
+No, it should be thought of as a body contouring procedure.
 It is not a good procedure to lose weight and it is not a surgery meant for that purpose.
 Body contouring means shaping and toning the body to give it a more pleasing look.
-It is important to keep in mind that there are recommended limits for how much fat can be suctioned with liposuction.
+It is important to keep in mind that there are recommended limits for how much fat can be suctioned.
 Too much removal could result in contour deformities or result in more life threatening complications.

-A: Although there is a lot of buzz about “lunchtime lipo,” it is important for all patients to understand that any form of liposuction regardless of how it is marked is a surgical procedure.
+Although there is a lot of buzz about “lunchtime lipo,” it is important for all patients to understand that any form regardless of how it is marked is a surgical procedure.
 Like any other surgical procedure, it can be done using various forms of anesthesia but most commonly general anesthesia is used.
-Secondly, like any other procedure, liposuction carries risk.
+Secondly, like any other procedure, it carries risk.

-A: SmartLipo is a form of laser assisted liposuction.
+SmartLipo is a form of laser assisted liposuction.
 What that means is after the wetting solution is injected into the area of fat removal, a cannula with laser technology is used to heat and liquefy the fat.
 Then a standard cannula connected to a suction device is used to remove the fat.
-Smartlipo is a device that performs this form of laser assisted liposuction.
+Smartlipo is a device that performs this form of laser assisted.
 This product is good for areas needing skin tightening or areas with fibrous fat.
-See Smartlipo Pros and Cons.

-A: Yes “hi-def” body contouring is becoming much more popular for men and women who want more toned, well defined bodies.
-Using special techniques in liposuction, areas of fat can be removed to help muscles to be shown.
+Yes “hi-def” body contouring is becoming much more popular for men and women who want more toned, well defined bodies.
+Using special techniques, areas of fat can be removed to help muscles to be shown.
 One common form of etching is defining the abdominal muscles.

-A: Yes multiple areas can be treated at once.
+Yes multiple areas can be treated at once.
 The limit as to how many areas can be treated depending on the amount of fat removed and the overall operative time.
-For patients wanting more than 4 areas treated, it is probably better to split the liposuction to be done in two different procedures to help maintain safety and reduce complication rates.
+For patients wanting more than 4 areas treated, it is probably better to split it in two different procedures to help maintain safety and reduce complication rates.

-A: In most cases, this is an outpatient procedure and patients can go home after the procedure.
-Patients who undergo large volume liposuction need to be monitored overnight at a medical facility.
+In most cases, this is an outpatient procedure and patients can go home after the procedure.
+Patients who undergo a large volume need to be monitored overnight at a medical facility.

-A: There is bruising and swelling the first few weeks so it takes 3-6 months to see the effects of the liposuction.
+There is bruising and swelling the first few weeks so it takes 3-6 months to see the effects.
 At this time the bruising and swelling have resolved but there could be some residual numbness.

 Choosing a plastic surgeon is challenging and the most important factor is that patients are comfortable with their choice and confident in their surgeon.
 Some patients will be impressed by Dr. Mohan’s credentials and pedigree as a plastic surgeon while others are comforted by his warm, genial bedside manner.
 While every patient is different, there is one thing that unites them all when choosing a plastic surgeon – results.
 Dr. Raja Mojan

-If you want to learn more about whether or not liposuction is for you please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, board-certified plastic surgeon serving the Dallas-Fort Worth Metroplex.
-He serves the Dallas-Fort Worth Metroplex serving Irving, Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.
+If you want to learn more about whether or not surgery is for you please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, board-certified plastic surgeon serving the Dallas Metroplex.